Melded learning - teacher CPD

 Leadership enthusiasm - a genuine love of learning by senior leaders.
 Putting learning at the heart of the school for everyone.
 This should shine through decision making processes and every day interactions and be seen in what is value.
 Leaders send out signals (intentionally, unintentionally) by how they spend the school finance, how they direct colleagues time, the level of leadership investment in a CPD issue - active involvement by leaders, the questions they ask, the monitoring that is carried out, the daily conversations, what is prioritised.

 An expectation that everyone will be committed to professional learning.
 This includes 'walking the walk' and senior leaders sharing their own reflective practice and professional learning.
 Enthusiasts of professional learning in the school can inspire everyone.
-I was recently watching Pritesh Raichura's session 'Planning Effective Teacher Led Lessons' as part of ResearcED 2020 (see YouTube) and it reminded me just how important enthusiasm for professional learning is in inspiring others.
+I was watching Pritesh Raichura's session 'Planning Effective Teacher Led Lessons' as part of ResearcED 2020 (see YouTube) and it reminded me just how important enthusiasm for professional learning is in inspiring others.
 It is a great example of someone who has gained from professional learning and embodies reflective practice.
 Their approach would be likely to inspire others to commit time and resources to their own learning.
 Having people in school share how their learning has helped them to become better teachers / better leaders gets everyone talking about 'how' you learn as an adult and 'what' you learn as an adult.

 Appreciation of different types of professional learning and differing levels of learning.
 Sometimes you need a quick fix, but at other times you need to acknowledge that expertise requires time and effort to achieve.
 Those leaders who are prepared to support colleagues in their pursuit of in-depth, long lasting learning are more likely to reap higher rewards in the long run.